 How to Buy Life Insurance if You’re a Convicted Felon

 Guaranteed issue life insurance coverage is another option, as you can’t be turned down if you’re between the ages of 45-85.
 This kind of insurance falls under the category of final expense insurance.
-These policies ask no health questions, require no medical exam and typically only cover enough to pay for a funeral and burial expenses.
+These policies ask no health questions, require no medical exam and typically only cover enough to pay for funeral and burial expenses.

 Can I get a life insurance policy if I have a misdemeanor?

-Unlike with felonies, you’re still able to buy life insurance with a misdemeanor.
+Unlike felonies, you’re still able to buy life insurance with a misdemeanor.
 They don’t have a major impact on your premiums or other costs.
 However, it’s important to be transparent and truthful about your situation and criminal record.